TomasTomecek/the-real-blog/content/post/kerberos-in-a-container.md

 This is a quick one.

 We have a bot which uses Kerberos for authentication with other services.
-Of course we run our bot army in containers within [OpenShift](https://github.com/openshift/origin).
+Of course we run our bot army as containers in [OpenShift](https://github.com/openshift/origin).

 How do we do it?
 How can we use Kerberos inside linux containers?